ManagingProjectsSuccessfully/ManagingProjectsSuccessfully.github.io/kb/Design_Thinking.md

 ## Definition

 <img align="right" width="270" height="150" src="Design_Thinking/Design-Thinking.jpg">
-<div style="text-align: "right"> [^1] </div>

-*“Design thinking is a human-centered approach to innovation that draws from the designer’s toolkit to integrate the needs of people, the possibilities of technology, and the requirements for business success.”*[^2]
+*“Design thinking is a human-centered approach to innovation that draws from the designer’s toolkit to integrate the needs of people, the possibilities of technology, and the requirements for business success.”*[^1][^2]

 <br />